-As for most parents, we do this to our kids more often then we care to admit.
+As for most parents, we do this to our kids more often than we care to admit.
 We might not even realize we’re doing it.

-But think about it, we almost always have our phone in our hands.
-If we get a text or a call while our teen is talking to us, do we let them finish what they are saying or do we stop them to take the call?
+But think about it, we almost always have our phones in our hands.
+If we get a text or a call while our teen is talking to us, do we let them finish what they are saying, or do we stop them to take the call?

 This quote convicted me in a big way when I read it.
 Because I never want my teens to say, “Oh, I can’t talk to my mom, she won’t listen”.